Taxation and Basic Income

 -

-Targeting refers to the value of the Basic Income delivered when compared to the net cost per capita of the scheme.
-A scheme that delivers more value as a Basic Income at less cost per person will have better targeting.
+Targeting refers to the value of the Basic Income delivered when compared to the net cost or net cost per capita of the scheme.
+A scheme with better targeting delivers a higher Basic Income at less cost per person.

 -

-Any Basic Income scheme that will for a specific Basic Income value deliver higher net payments to more people will invariably cost more in net government expenditure and will therefore require higher levels of funding.
+A Basic Income scheme that delivers higher net payments to more people will invariably cost more in net government expenditure and will therefore require higher levels of funding.
 Higher taxes may be required adding to the political difficulty of introducing a Basic Income scheme.

 -

-In general, a proportional tax will deliver less net Basic Income to any individual than a progressive tax but will show better targeting of the money to those on the lowest incomes resulting in lower overall cost.
-It may therefore be easier to introduce politically.
+In general, a proportional income tax will deliver less net Basic Income to any individual than a progressive tax but will show better targeting of the money to those on the lowest incomes resulting in lower overall costs.
+It may therefore be politically easier to introduce.

 -

-If a Basic Income is introduced using a proportional tax set at a level less than the highest tax rates under the current progressive tax system then one or more higher tax rates may need to be retained to avoid overall tax cuts for those on the highest incomes.
+If a Basic Income is introduced using a proportional tax set at a level less than the highest tax rates under the current progressive tax system, those in the higher tax brackets will receive marginal or overall tax cuts with a loss of tax revenue for the government.
+Using a two, three or more-stage tax that retains tax rates higher than the initial tax rate will avoid tax cuts to marginal or overall rates for those with higher incomes.

 -